There are some common signs of hearing loss to look out for. Ask yourself:

 - Does your partner complain that you don’t listen to them?

 - Do you find others mumble?

-If you also hear a ringing, buzzing or whistling sound in your ears, this could be a sign of tinnitus, which is often associated with hearing loss.
+If you also hear sounds like ringing or whistling inside your ears or head, this could be tinnitus, which is often linked to hearing loss.

-What are the signs of hearing loss in babies and children?
+Signs of hearing loss in babies and children

 You should see always see your GP if you notice that your baby, toddler or child has signs of hearing loss.

 Your baby or toddler may have hearing loss if they: